 In other words, your handshake is probably the most underrated tool in your job searching arsenal.

 ‘Jobseekers are trained how to act in a job interview, how to talk, how to dress, how to answer questions, so we all look and act alike to varying degrees because we’ve all been told the same things,’ Mr Stewart says.
 ‘But the handshake is something that’s perhaps more individual and subtle, so it may communicate something that dress or physical appearance doesn’t.’

 Handshakes to avoid

 Of the many bad handshakes you can give, let’s take a look at the very worst offenders – from limp and weak ones to sweaty and physically painful ones.
 Whatever you do, make sure you avoid these like the plague!

-- The Bone-Crusher: It’s generally accepted that your handshake should be a firm one.
-However, research by Businessballs found that an overly firm handshake could convey ‘deceit or a weak bullying nature’, and this could imply that you’re aggressive and difficult to work with.
+- The bone-crusher: It’s generally accepted that your handshake should be a firm one.
+However, an overly firm handshake could convey the wrong impression, and this could imply that you’re aggressive and difficult to work with.
 In other words, a handshake whose sole aim appears to be injuring the hiring manager will simply ruin your chances of interview success.